rupertoverall/fly/README.md

 fly(input, {
 	c(paste0("Value_", .i), max(.x)) # Internal index included.
 })

 fly(mat, median, .parallel = 4) # Runs on 4 cores.
-# Be aware that the memory and object handling overhead
-# makes this only worthwhile for very compute-intensive functions.
+# Be aware that the memory and object handling overhead makes parallelisation only worthwhile for very compute-intensive functions.

 ```